nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to remove a module tag from a contact.
 2. EduMate untags the module from the contact.
 3. EduMate removes the associated lessons from the contact.
+4. EduMate displays a list of successfully removed modules.
+5. EduMate displays the untagged person's information in the profile panel.

    Use case ends.